Current Students

 Everglades University complies with the Family Education Rights and Privacy Act-1974 (Public Law 93-380) concerning student records.
 Student information will only be released to any person, agency or legal authority as required by subpoena/legal process or by consent of the student (or eligible parent).
 Information will only be released on a consent basis where the student or eligible parent has provided written consent, signed, dated and specifying the information to be released, the reason for release and the name(s) of persons to whom the information is to be released.

-• A complaint is submitted in person, by U.S. mail, or by fax.
-Complaints may not be submitted by email.
+• A complaint is submitted in person, by U.S. mail, or by email.
 Complaints should be dated.

 • All written complaints will be acknowledged by the University within 10 business days of receipt of the complaint.
 The date of receipt should be marked on the complaint.